Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: CRT-scaled Rounding

-\begin{proof} The bound \eqref{E:crt-bound} is identical to \eqref{E:base-bound} and follows from Theorem \ref{T:base}: the output rule and the Phase-2 CDPR shortening are identical in the two algorithms, and neither depends on the Phase-1 rounding step.
+\begin{proof} The bound \eqref{E:crtbound} is same as \eqref{E:baseB}, and follows from Theorem \ref{T:base}: the output and CDPR's shortening in Phase 2 are same in two algorithms, and neither depends on the rounding step in Phase 1.